 Was originally penned during NaNoWriMo

 2012, it won.
 The author has stated that she intends to finish each book of the series by November 30th in honour of it.
-Likewise, she will(hopefully) have each book published by sometime in May or June as well.
+Likewise, she will(hopefully) have each book published by May 28th as well.

-There are confirmed to be three books in the series so far, but only Damage
+There are confirmed to be three books in the series so far, with Damage

 Fun fact: the author does her own cover art.
 Hence, Kajiya thinks Sleeves Are for Wimps